AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 which required corresponding error messages, the semantics of the code more and more had to get taken into account anyway.
-So, with C++11 the rule to put a space between two closing template brackets was removed with the “angle bracket hack” (see Section 13.3).
+So, with C++11 the rule to put a space between two closing template brackets was removed with the "angle bracket hack" (see Section 13.3).

 #### 📌 2.3 Partial Usage of Class Templates